lambdaclass/lambda_ethereum_consensus/docs/concurrency_design.md

 - When a parent is missing, we need to download it.
 The block processor may pause until it receives a notification that the parent was downloaded and transitioned.
 After that, it may continue with its own state transition.
 - When validating it will need to interact with the global fork choice store.
 This just requires validating a few parameters like the epoch/slot, which is a fast process, so it’s a relatively simple call without passing the full block and without changing the store state.
-- The final step is updating the store, which still doesn’t need to pass around big state and is fast.
+- The final step is updating the store/beacon chain state, which still doesn’t need to pass around big state and is fast.
 If additional validations are performed or repeated, it doesn’t represent a big performance hit.

 ### Happy path diagram